Rarely in the stories did mortals fare well when concerning themselves with the affairs of gods and monsters.

 Benedick Patrick is a brilliant story-teller.
 I found that all the three stories, including the smaller fables, stuck in my mind long after I finished reading the books.
 Every book has a main story-line with small stories at the end of each chapter.
 These stories help in building the mythos and ultimately, link back to the main plot at some point.
 I enjoyed these fables as much as I did the main stories.

 The characters are vivid and all of them, across the three books, have a satisfying arc that they go through.
 Of all the main characters, I liked Arturo the best.
-He makes realistic choices, does not give up on his core ideals and does not give into temptation.
+He makes realistic choices, does not give up on his core ideals and does not give in to temptation.
 Kaimana and Lonan were good too in their own ways.
-Lonan, a character despised by almost everyone for something he did not do, is still a good person at the end of the day.
+Logan, a character despised by almost everyone for something he did not do, is still a good person at the end of the day.
 Kaimana who ventures out beyond traditional boundaries, both literally and figuratively, is one of the strongest feminine characters I have read.

 The worlds are rich and complex.
 ‘They Mostly Come Out at Night’ has an East European setting.
 ‘Where the Waters Run Deep’ has a Polynesian one and ‘Those Brave, Foolish Souls from the City of Swords’ has a South American one.
 Benedick Patrick has taken these familiar settings and turned them into something magical.
-I loved the pantheon of Gods in ‘Waters’ and the monsters in ‘Swords’.
+I loved the pantheon of gods in ‘Waters’ and the monsters in ‘Swords’.

 The three books have very different outlooks and themes, as mentioned earlier.
 ‘Night’ and ‘Swords’ have an obvious set up for sequels while ‘Waters’ does not.
 The pacing is good in all the books though I found myself more invested in ‘Swords’ than the other two.
 This is probably due to its theme and nothing else.